 Culture Zone: Silesian Museum, NOSPR, MCK, Spodek

-Even in the 1990s, in the place where there are currently three architecturally unique objects, coal was still mined.
+Even in the 1990s, in a place where there are currently three architecturally unique objects, coal was still mined.
 Today the area around the former “Katowice” mine is teeming with life and is the cultural and entertainment heart of the city attracting hundreds of visitors.
 It is a perfect example of making use of the post-industrial area and regaining urban space for residents.

 #2 The New Silesian Museum

-The centre of the former mine itself and the post-industrial buildings were used to build the new seat of the Silesian Museum.
-There we will find both the Gallery of Polish Art 1800-1945 with paintings by the eminent Polish painters such as Gierymski, Matejko or Stanisław Ignacy Witkiewicz, and more modern art, after 1945, where you can see the works by Zdzisław Beksiński or Zbigniew Libera.
+The center of the former mine itself and the post-industrial buildings were used to build the new seat of the Silesian Museum.
+There we will find both the Gallery of Polish Art 1800-1945 with paintings by eminent Polish painters such as Gierymski, Matejko or Stanisław Ignacy Witkiewicz, and more modern art, after 1945, where you can see the works by Zdzisław Beksiński or Zbigniew Libera.
 The most impressive, however, seems to be the multimedia exhibition dedicated to the history of the region: “The Light of History.
 Upper Silesia Over the Centuries “, which starts with a passage through the real hall of the former Katowice mine.
-It is worth noting that most exhibition halls of the museum are located 13 metres underground, and the mine shaft itself was used as an observation deck, from which you could admire the panorama of Katowice.
+It is worth noting that most exhibition halls of the museum are located 13 meters underground, and the mine shaft itself was used as an observation deck, from which you could admire the panorama of Katowice.
 It’s best to visit the museum on Tuesday, which is a free admission day.